Romea/aroco/aroco_description/README.md

 # 1 Overview #

-This package contains the description of fat and slim adap2e robots
+This package contains the description of aroco robot

 # 2 Package organization #

 This package is organized into subdirectories as follows:

-  - urdf/ contains (xacro representations of) urdf descriptions of fat and slim adap2e robots.
+  - urdf/ contains (xacro representations of) urdf descriptions of aroco robot.

   - config/ contains characteristic of each robot: